-2. Mix the following in a mixing bowl with your hands: ground pork, ground veal or beef, egg, soaked bread including the milk it was soaked in, parmigiano reggiano, minced half onion, salt & pepper.
+- In another bowl, mix the following: ground pork, ground veal or beef, egg, soaked bread, parmigiano reggiano, 1/3 of the onion, salt & pepper.
 Work with your hands until the mixture becomes compact.

-3. Make small balls and roll them on a plate of flour.
+- Make some small balls and roll them on a plate of flour.
 Shake off the excess flour.

-4. Warm up a saucepan with extra virgin olive oil.
-Fry the meatballs until they become brownish.
+- Over medium heat, in a saucepan with extra virgin olive oil, fry the meatballs until they become brownish.
 Set them aside on a plate.

-6. Pour new extra virgin olive oil in the pan.
-Saute' the other half of the onion.
+- Pour new extra virgin olive oil in the saucepan.
+Over medium heat, sautè the other 1/3 of the onion.
 When it changes color, add the meatballs.
 Cook for about 5 minutes then add the white wine.
 Let it evaporate.

-8. While waiting for the meatballs to cook, cook the green peas.
-Saute' half an onion in extra virgin olive oil.
+- Over medium heat, in a saucepan, sautè the remaining 1/3 of the onion in extra virgin olive oil.
 When it changes color, add the green peas.
 Cook for about 15 minutes.
 Season with salt & pepper.